OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/deregister-from.md

 description: Using the Tentacle.exe command line executable to deregister a deployment target from an Octopus Server.
 ---

-Deregisters this deployment target from an Octopus Server
+Deregisters this deployment target from an Octopus Server.

 **Deregister from options**